Punt (boat): Construction

 A traditional river punt is a wooden boat with no keel, stem, or sternpost, and is constructed like a ladder.
 The main structure consists of two side-panels connected by a series of cross-planks called "treads", which are 4 in wide and spaced about 1 ft apart.
 Because a punt has no keel, the draw of the boat is only a few inches even when fully laden, which makes the boat very manoeuvrable and suitable for shallow waters.
 A punt can be manoeuvred with equal facility in either direction, making it useful in narrow streams where turning the boat around may be difficult.
 The square-cut bow of the punt gives the boat greater carrying capacity for a given measure of length than a boat of the same beam with a narrow or pointed bow; the square-cut bow also makes the punt very stable, suitable for transporting passengers.

 The first punts are associated with the River Thames in England and were built as small cargo boats and as platforms for fishermen.
-Pleasure punts – specifically built for recreation – became popular on the Thames between 1860 and 1880.
+Pleasure punts, built specifically for recreation, became popular on the Thames between 1860 and 1880.

 Some other boats have a similar shape to a traditional punt – for example the Optimist training dinghy or the air boats used in the Everglades – but the most similar boat is the European Weidling, a type of boat that can be tracked back to Celtic boats built more than 2,000 years ago.

 Punts are still made in England to supply the tourist trade in Oxford and Cambridge or for racing purposes.
 The construction material of choice for most punts is wood.
 Fibreglass is used for some very light and narrow racing punts.
-The sides, the ends (known as "huffs"), and the "till" are normally made of hardwood such as mahogany.
+The sides, the ends, known as "huffs", and the "till" are normally made of hardwood such as mahogany.
 The treads are often made from teak.
 The bottom is made of softwood and may be replaced several times during the life of a particular boat.

 A traditional punt is about 24 ft long and 3 ft wide.
 The sides are about 18 in deep.
 Both the bow and the stern are cut square, with a long shallow "swim"; this is to say, the underside of the boat slopes very gently at the front and the back.